galasa-dev/cli/docs/generated/errors-list.md

 - GAL1238E: Failed to get streams.
 Unexpected http status code {} received from the server.
 Error details from the server are not in a valid json format.
 Cause: '{}'
 - GAL1239E: Failed to get streams.
 Unexpected http status code {} received from the server.
 Error details from the server are: '{}'
 - GAL1240E: Failed to get streams.
 Unexpected http status code {} received from the server.
 Error details from the server are not in the json format.
+- GAL1241E: The test stream could not be deleted by name because it was not found by the Galasa service.
+Try listing streams using 'galasactl streams get' to identify the one you wish to delete
+- GAL1242E: Failed to test stream from database by stream name.
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'